3303-Firefighting-Drone-Swarm-Group1/Iteration-5/README.md

 Testing - Marc <br/>

 How to Run <br/>
 Download file using .zip on Github.
-Extract project. <br/>
+Extract project.
+Ensure the folder called "Iteration-5" is the one opened. <br/>
 Run the Main.java File.
 <br/>
 How to Run Tests <br/>